-PRIMARY LEVEL : ages 3 to 6 at Aquinas and Old Town Montessori Schools
+PRIMARY LEVEL : ages 3 to 6 at the Aquinas and Old Town Montessori Schools

 The Primary curriculum is a fully comprehensive three year program where children learn to compare, classify and clarify the world around them.

 Mathematical manipulative materials help the child to learn concepts of math, such as sequence, place, value, operations and memorization of math facts.